-- As you read in the title of this article, here we discus about an official update, only method to install it is a manually one, so you won’t need to root your device or to install a custom Recovery tool for installing this update.
+- You don’t’ need to root your device or to install a custom Recovery tool for installing this update.

-- The warranty of your Note N7000 device will not be getting void by installing this update.
+- The warranty of your Note N7000 device will not get void by installing this update.

-- If you have root rights on your device after you apply this latest firmware the root rights will be revoked, and the system relocked.
-Also, if you’re running a custom ROM in your device this is a good occasion to install an officially version to the stock with Android 4.1.2 Jelly Bean OS, and another gain for users that have a custom ROM inside of their Note device is that the warranty will be restored after you’ll apply this new official firmware.
+- If you have root rights on your device, after you apply this latest firmware, the root rights will be revoked, and the system will be relocked.
+If you’re running a custom ROM in your device, this is a good occasion to install an official version to the stock with Android 4.1.2 Jelly Bean OS.
+Another advantage for the users are: if they have a custom ROM inside their Note device, the warranty will be restored after they apply this new official Firmware.

-- A manually procedure sometimes is risky, and that’s why we strongly recommend you to back up all your data stored into the device’s internal memory.
-If some issues appear and you need to reinstall the update again then a wipe is being required, and that will erase all your data from your device’s internal memory.
+- A manual procedure sometimes is risky, and that’s why we strongly recommend you to back-up all your data stored into the device’ internal memory.
+If some issues appear and you need to reinstall the update again, a wipe is required, and that will erase all your data from your device’ internal memory.

-- Uninstall or deactivate the security programs as Antivirus and Firewall from devices, the PC and the Android device, these kinds of applications can interact with the installation process.
+- Uninstall or deactivate the security programs as Antivirus and Firewall from all devices being used in this process like the PC and the Android device, these kinds of applications can interfere with the installation process.

 - Enable the USB debugging option on your Note N7000 device following the next path: “Settings -> Applications -> Development -> USB debugging”.

-- This tutorial and all instructions listed here, are compatible and can be used only for the Samsung Galaxy Note model no N7000.
-So don’t try to install this latest update presented here for any other similar device, you can end up by bricking your device.
+- This tutorial and all the instructions listed here, are compatible and can be used only for the Samsung Galaxy Note model no N7000.
+Don’t try to install this latest update on any other similar device.
+This may damage it.

 How to manually Update Galaxy Note N700 to latest Jelly Bean 4.1.2 XXLT4 Firmware